 We offer a perspective on the methods that is pragmatic and experiential, constructing the act of doing research as a valuable resource to draw on in this course.
 The knowledge you will gain from this course is practical, and in the final part of the course you will apply a selection of specialist methods in a group project.
 The foundation of theories and concepts that you learn in the first half of the course will build confidence in designing a project and applying the specialist methods in a real world case study.
 This is a short, intensive course that gives you the methods toolkit for designing and conducting research on digital media environments.

 Our course is aimed at a diverse range of international postgraduate students who wish to study digital media research methods for the purposes of conducting empirical research for masters theses, and also for professional skills in digital media methods for careers beyond postgraduate education.

-Course leaders Professor Annette Hill and Professor Tobias Olsson
+- Course coordinators Professor Annette Hill and Professor Tobias Olsson

 "Digital Media Research was a great opportunity for hands-on methods practice.
 You learn from lecturers with professional, real life experience and you get to work together with your classmates in producing genuine research using new methods."
 Austen Shilstone (American postgraduate student)